FastConnect: With an Oracle Partner

 For each virtual circuit, ping the Oracle BGP IP address (which you can get from the partner).
 Check the error counters and look for any dropped packets.
 When you can successfully ping this IP address without errors, the connection is ready to test.

-For a private virtual circuit: You should be able to launch an instance in your VCN and access it (for example, with SSH) from a host in your existing private network.
+For a private virtual circuit: Tu run this test, you must create an instance in a VCN and access it (for example, with SSH) from a host in an existing private network.
 See Creating an Instance.
-If you can, your FastConnect private virtual circuit is ready to use.
+If you can, the FastConnect private virtual circuit is ready to use.

 For a public virtual circuit:

-- Make sure that Oracle has successfully verified at least one of the public prefixes you've submitted.
+- Ensure that Oracle has successfully verified at least one of the public prefixes you submitted.
 You can see the status of each prefix by viewing the virtual circuit's details in the Console.
 When one of the prefixes has been validated, Oracle starts advertising the regional Oracle Cloud Infrastructure public addresses over the connection.

-- Launch an instance with a public IP address.
+- Create an instance with a public IP address.

-- Ping the public IP address from a host in your existing private network.
-You should see the packet on the FastConnect interface on the virtual circuit.
-If you do, your FastConnect public virtual circuit is ready to use.
+- Ping the public IP address from a host in an existing private network.
+If you see the packet on the FastConnect interface on the virtual circuit, the FastConnect public virtual circuit is ready to use.
 However, remember that only the public prefixes that Oracle has successfully verified so far are advertised on the connection.

 You can change these items for a virtual circuit: